MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/welcome-to-the-sharepoint-products-configuration-wizard.md

 If you install to a server farm, a supported version of SQL Server 2014 SP1.

-Appropriate administrative credentials on the servers on which you are installing and a domain account to use as the service account.
+Appropriate administrative credentials on the servers on which you're installing and a domain account to use as the service account.

 ## Server Roles

 SharePoint farm administrators can define each server's role in a farm topology.
 The role of a server is specified when you create a new farm or join a server to an existing farm.
 SharePoint automatically configures the services on each server based on the server's role, and the performance of the farm is optimized based on that topology.

 There are six predefined server roles you can choose.
-For additional information about server roles, see [MinRole overview](../install/overview-of-minrole-server-roles-in-sharepoint-server.md).
+For more information about server roles, see [MinRole overview](../install/overview-of-minrole-server-roles-in-sharepoint-server.md).

 ## Repair